 Sexual harassment, interactions with aggressive armed combatants, day light robbery and traffic accidents are realistic threats for humanitarians and aid workers.
 All field workers should be adequately prepared for these events and be proficient in establishing and maintaining telecommunications, whether working in a safe or hostile situation.
 Conscious of the varying needs within the sector, RedR Australia seeks to address the concerns of a range of organisations and individuals and their insurance providers.
 These include relief, development, research and advocacy organizations, operational agencies and agencies that are not directly operational but provide support to community based organisations and locally based NGOs.

-RedR Australia's HEAT course includes integrated Tactical Emergency Casualty Care (TECC) training by Real Response.
+RedR Australia's HEAT course includes integrated Tactical Emergency Casualty Care (TECC) training in partnership with Real Response.
 Real Response will deliver a combination of theory and practical based emergency medical training, giving participants the skills and knowledge to manage ballistic, penetrating and blast trauma.
 A few of the skills learned in TECC include commercial and improvised tourniquets and haemorrhage control, airway management of an unconscious casualty and an array of improvised techniques teaching students how to save and preserve life with limited resources.
 Participants will leave the course with the skills and knowledge to provide aid and operate in hostile environments around the world.

 Participants will receive a TECC Level 1 Certificate issued through Real Response.
-The course content is recognised through Committee for Tactical Emergency Casualty Care (C-TECC).
+The course content is recognised through the Committee for Tactical Emergency Casualty Care (C-TECC).

 If you require this course to be tailored for your organisation, please visit Customised Training page for more information.